edward-r/ai-lab/apps/prompt-maker-cli/README.md

 - Setting `DEBUG=1` or `VERBOSE=1` prints the model’s reasoning (from the `reasoning` JSON field) to stderr after each call.
 - Each completed run is saved to `~/.config/prompt-maker-cli/history.jsonl` with a timestamp, so you can reconstruct past prompts or feed them into analytics.
 - `--show-context` dumps the resolved `<file …>` blocks to stdout (or stderr when `--json`) so you can copy the exact context into another assistant, while `--context-file` + `--context-format` capture the same payload for tooling; add `--smart-context-root <path>` when your embeddings should start from a different directory.
-- Styled telemetry banners, progress spinners, and Enquirer-powered refinement prompts make interactive mode easier to scan and drive.
+- Opencode-style TUI panels (or the classic spinner/log output when disabled) keep telemetry, prompts, and refinements easy to scan whether you’re iterating locally or piping results elsewhere.
 - `--quiet` suppresses purely cosmetic output (boxes, success ticks, clipboard/browser confirmations) while still surfacing warnings, errors, JSON payloads, and streaming events—perfect for editor integrations.

 ## Context templates